fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7e.md

 For single page applications the gathering of analytics data on the interaction between the users and the page is [more challenging](https://developers.google.com/analytics/devguides/collection/analyticsjs/single-page-applications) than for traditional web-applications where the entire page is loaded.
 The [React Google Analytics](https://github.com/react-ga/react-ga) -library offers a solution.

-You can take advantage of your React know-how when developing mobile applications using Facebook's extremely popular [React Native](https://facebook.github.io/react-native/) -library.
+You can take advantage of your React know-how when developing mobile applications using Facebook's extremely popular [React Native](https://facebook.github.io/react-native/) -library, that is topic of the [part 10](/en/part10) of the course.

 When it comes to the tools used for the management and bundling of JavaScript projects the community has been very fickle.
 Best practices have changed rapidly (the years are approximations, nobody remembers that far back in the past):